So before we dive deep into strategies to monetize your site…

 Now, there is an additional option on most hosting sites: Managed WordPress hosting.

 If you sign up for managed WordPress hosting, your hosting company will take over the management of your WordPress install and updates.

 If you are not a technology-minded person, and want support in setting up your website, then managed WordPress hosting might be a good option for you.

-However, you do lose a small amount of control/customization abilities (like which plugins you are allowed to install).
-Probably not a big deal unless you want to get really technical with your website!
+However, you do lose a small amount of control with these automatic updates.
+This is probably not a big deal unless you want to get really technical with your website!

 Managed WordPress hosting may also have slightly faster website loading speeds, since all of their servers are optimized for JUST WordPress.